EDM115/unzip-bot/README.md

 > ⚠️ Note :
 > We are using arch linux.
 But why 🤔
 >
-> Because arch’s p7zip package is the only maintained version of [original p7zip](http://p7zip.sourceforge.net/) package with some additional features !
+> Because arch’s p7zip package is the only maintained version of the [original p7zip](http://p7zip.sourceforge.net/) package with some additional features !
 ---
 #### The lazy way
 [![Deploy me 🥺](https://www.herokucdn.com/deploy/button.svg)](https://www.heroku.com/deploy?template=https://github.com/EDM115/unzip-bot/tree/master)